meiyor/DeepGaze-Text-Embedding-Map/README.md

 ## DeepGaze adding Text-Embedding-Map features
 This repository includes the implementation of **DeepGaze** adding the **Text-Embedding-Maps** (TEM) [Barman et., al 2020,Yang et., al 2017] for predicting robustly human fixation/gaze.

-We use a data intersection between [COCO](https://cocodataset.org/#home) and [SALICON](https://cocodataset.org/#home) to perform our evaluations using the fixations from SALICON and the panoptic annotations/segmentations from COCO.
+We used a data intersection between [COCO](https://cocodataset.org/#home) and [SALICON](https://cocodataset.org/#home) to perform our evaluations using the fixations from SALICON and the panoptic annotations/segmentations from COCO.

 First download the data from the following link: